Put Your Classroom Knowledge into Action

 At FHSU, we don’t expect you to learn by just going to class, taking tests and completing assignments.
 Rather, learn by rolling up your sleeves and jumping in!
 Apply your classroom knowledge, gain real-world experience and build your resume so that when you graduate, you’re ready for the professional world.

-While some degree programs, like Tourism and Hospitality Management, require an internship to graduate, completing a summer or semester-long internship is an excellent way for any student to learn more about potential careers.
+While some degree programs require an internship to graduate, completing a summer or semester-long internship is an excellent way for any student to learn more about potential careers.
 Interns are able to gain practical experience and network with industry professionals.
 Experiences like these will help prepare you for graduation and what lies ahead.
-Department of Management and Marketing faculty have strong industry contacts that will help you find the internship that is right for you.
+Department of Management faculty have strong industry contacts that will help you find the internship that is right for you.

 Guidelines for Internship and Mentor Programs